CryptoAce85/image-captioner-lora-V2-Windows-edition/README.md

 ## image-captioner-lora-V2-Windows-edition

-## the app is to big to be place here can be downloaded in Google drive:
+## the app is to big to be placed here but can be downloaded in my Google drive:
 ## https://drive.google.com/file/d/1-A5e-7vH80nVL8n6V7751jUJhP14-mCJ/view?usp=drive_link